Master of Science

 Candidates whose first language is not English must provide evidence of their English language competence (minimum IELTS score of 6.0, or equivalent).

 General English language entry requirement for most programmes of study require you to have a minimum of IELTS equivalent 6.0 (with no contributing band of less than 5.5).

 Our Centre for English Language Teaching (CELT) is a specialised unit providing English language teaching and support for registered students who have English as an additional language.

 Individual courses may require a higher level of attainment - please check course entry requirements individually.

 In this section

 The programme is primarily structured to aid graduates in gaining employment in the wholesale financial services sector, but would also provide a base for further research based study at PhD level.
 A wide range of placement opportunities are available including CitiGroup, PWC Augment, EY Pearson and MTS Wealth in Belfast with other options being available in Dublin.
-In 2015/16 90% of students on the course obtained a placement with the majority being offered full-time employment upon completion.

 The programme is recognised by the Chartered Institute of Securities and Investment (CISI) and graduates of the programme will be entitled to associate membership of the CISI and exemptions from the following CISI exams (CISI level in brackets): Securities and Investments (IOC); Derivatives (Certificate); and Fund Management (Diploma).